boodaah3d/wp_react_plugin_boilerplate/README.md

 ### **Step 3: Run the Setup Script**

-This is the most important step.
-The script will ask for your plugin's name and then perform the following actions:

-* Rename all files and placeholders.
+This is an important step.
+The script will ask for your plugin's name and then rename all files and placeholders.
-* Install npm dependencies.
-* **Remove the original boilerplate's Git history.**
-* **Initialize a new, clean Git repository for your project.**
-* Create an initial commit with your new files.

     npm run setup